 Out of all the online dating profiles, what makes a gaslighter contact you?
 First, lest you think you’ve been singularly clueless or otherwise to blame, understand that you are rarely the only one.
 Especially because of the efficiencies of dating apps, gaslighters will usually have many potential targets.

-Scarcity is a tactic favoured by gaslighters, and online dating makes the scarcity game very easy to play.
+Scarcity is a tactic favored by gaslighters, and online dating makes the scarcity game very easy to play.
 You are chatting back and forth with someone and then — poof! — he disappears.
 You question what happened.
 You look up articles to try to figure out whether he is interested.
 You convince yourself that men are emotional rubber bands — the closer they get, the more they pull back.
 Just when you are about to give up, the gaslighter shows up again.
 He has invoked scarcity.

 If you respond by playing it cool and acting as if nothing happened, you’ll usually pass the “test” and the gaslighter will continue to contact you.
 If you ask too many questions, such as “Why were you ignoring my messages?” the gaslighter will probably drop you like a hot potato, blame you, and even accuse you of being desperate.

-This is because the gaslighter sensed from your response that you would be someone likely to hold him accountable for his behaviour in the future, and he doesn’t want that!
+This is because the gaslighter sensed from your response that you would be someone likely to hold him accountable for his behavior in the future, and he doesn’t want that!
 The way things start with someone is usually how they go from that point forward.
 If you meet someone who doesn’t even give an explanation for not contacting you before a first date, how do you think the rest of that relationship is going to work?

 The best course of action when encountering someone who “ghosts” and reappears is to not respond and move on.
 If your online profile indicates that you: Have been single for a while, have been married multiple times, appear to have money, say you see the best in everyone, haven’t been treated well in the past, think your ex was a terrible person, like taking risks...you may as well have painted a bull’s-eye on your forehead.
 These are the very vulnerabilities gaslighters look for.
-Gaslighters will often rightly assume that if you allude to the things in this list, you are more likely both to get hooked on them and to be more tolerant of their bad behaviour.
+Gaslighters will often rightly assume that if you allude to the things in this list, you are more likely both to get hooked on them and to be more tolerant of their bad behavior.

 So, what should you put in your profile to make yourself more gaslighter-proof?
 It’s a tricky, fine line, but ultimately you want to show that you are active and happy.
 Gaslighters don’t like partners who are positive, upbeat, and independent.
 They prefer them to be needy, vulnerable, and wounded.